 A baby (less than 3 months old) bearded dragon should be expected to poop at least once every day, and they can defecate up to 3 times a day depending on the various factors in the sections below.

 This is because these babies need more frequent and higher protein-rich diets to keep up with their rapid growth rate.

 For young bearded dragons from age 4 to 18 months, expect them to poop at least every other day.
 As they age towards 18 months, they often decrease their poop schedules to just 2 to 3 times a week.

 Adult bearded dragons will poop anywhere from 1 to 7 times each week.
 This is if they are healthy, are not overly stressed, and are getting enough UVA and UVB light inside of their tanks.

-The type of diet that your bearded friend eats also determines how much and when these creatures will poop.
+The type of diet and food that your bearded friend eats also determines how much and when these creatures will poop.

 If these reptiles eat a lot of calcium-rich foods like silkworms, they usually defecate or poop more often than ones that only consume crickets.
 This just one example of diet differences, but it’s a common one that many owners deal with.

 Adult beardies that mostly consume crickets and maybe vegetable diets typically poop 1 to 3 times a week, and those that eat calcium-rich diets, like silkworms, may poop daily or even multiple times each day.

 Expert Tip: When attempting to determine if these lizards are pooping appropriately, remember to assess their overall energy level and keep watch that their appetites remain within the normal range.
 If they’re not eating, that will obviously have an impact too.